filipesilva/fdb/README.md

 Run `ngrok http 80` after setting ngrok up, and share the link it gives you under `Forwarding`.
 In the [ngrok dashboard](https://dashboard.ngrok.com/get-started/setup) you have the CLI args to use a static domain so your server is always up at the same address.

-The `fdb.http` namespace also has some helpers to interact with existing APIs.
+The `fdb.http` namespace has helpers to interact with existing APIs.
 This code will get you geo data for the city of Lisbon, Portugal.

 ```sh